stefan-beuchert/HandGestureRecognizer/README.md

 #### <a name="implementation-svm"></a>2.
 Support Vector Machine (SVM)
-But we forgot that SVM has problems by fitting lots of data.
-Not because of the results but caused by the calculation time. the length of the dataset is not just taken linearly into account but quadratic.
+As mentioned earlier SVM has problems when fitting lots of data.
+Not because of the results but caused by the calculation time:
+The length of the dataset is not just taken linearly into account but quadratic.
 This caused computational times of over an hour per run.
 These times appeared to happen with a first demo data set containing fewer variables.
 So the computational times were reduced by taking the real dataset which had more dimensions and was therefore easier to process for the SVM and also by reassigning the class variables from strings to integers.
-This accelerated the whole training time from an hour down to just 5 Minutes.
+This accelerated the whole training time from an hour down to just 5 minutes.
-But also the long training times before have not been a real problem.
-The development has just been slowed down.
+But also the long training times before have not been a real problem, the development had just been slowed down.
 Fortunately, this algorithm does not have as many hyperparameters as NN for example.
 So there was not so much optimization needed.

 ### <a name="implementation-application"></a>Implement a small application to show the working system
 As said before, we needed the saved models especially for the game.
 Nobody wants to play it if the training of the NN or the SVM takes several minutes.
-For that reason we just import one model at the beginning of the game and use that for the predictions.
+For that reason we just imported one model at the beginning of the game and used that for the predictions.
 The loading times have been reduced to be acceptable for the player.
 While developing the game we discovered that combining the classes had also a good effect on the game itself.
 Instead of choosing several classes per direction, one for each direction was enough.
 This improved the game play as the speed of the game increased.

 ## <a name="results"></a>6.
 Results
 Different metrics were applied to get an overview how good the algorithms perform.
-First, we did a PCA, then we generated the confusion matrices and calculated metrics from it and last we had a short look on the execution times.
+First, we did a Principal Component Analysis (PCA), then we generated the confusion matrices and calculated metrics from it and lastly, we had a short look on the execution times.

-#### <a name="results-pca"></a>  a) PCA for first impression
+#### <a name="results-pca"></a>  a) First impression - PCA
-For a first impression on the data we did a principal component analysis to have a look if there are already classes which could be easily separated.
+For a first impression on the data we did a PCA to have a look if there are already classes which could be easily separated.

 ![PCA](https://github.com/stefan-beuchert/HandGestureRecognizer/blob/main/figures/PCA.png)